MttArmstrong/testing-new-framework/_episodes/06-marking.md

 ## Two strategies for documenting your license

 There are, in essence, two strategies for indicating your choice of license.
-The first it to put it in a file at the repository level.
+The first is to put it in a file at the repository level.
 The second is to put it inside the individual files.
 The centralized approach has the advantage of simplicity and maintainability.
-However if an individual file is separated from the distribution or repository, the recipient won't see the copyright and license information if the notice only appears in a central file.
+However, if an individual file is separated from the distribution or repository, the recipient won't see the copyright and license information if the notice only appears in a central file.

 The [Software Freedom Law Center](https://softwarefreedom.org/)'s (SFLC's) whitepaper on [Managing copyright information within a free software project](https://softwarefreedom.org/resources/2012/ManagingCopyrightInformation.html) suggests that the best practice is to do *both*.

 > ## Discussion
 >
 > Have you ever received a file by itself, outside of the context of a version control repository or complete distribution of the package, for example as a potential solution to a problem or a bug?
-Was the origin of the file and its copyright and licensing evident to you?
-Or perhaps the person who gave it to you told you about the license and copyright terms?
+> Was the origin of the file and its copyright and licensing evident to you?
+> Or perhaps the person who gave it to you told you about the license and copyright terms?
 >
 > Did that file (or parts of it) end up in another software package that you were working on at the time?
 {: .discussion}